A is for Using Alignment on Social Media

 Once you’ve learnt how the basic rules of alignment work with the eye, you can lead your viewer to where you want them to go.
 You will find that your social media visuals begin to get more engagement and generate more customer interaction.

 Once you've learnt how the basic rules of alignment work with the eye, you can lead your viewer to where you want them to go.
-Click To Tweet
+Share on XJust remember the basics:

 Everything in your image needs to be aligned in some way to something else in the image.